 In terms of the survey methodology, watches from vantage points were made in the early morning from elevated points using high powered optical equipment (telescopes mounted on a tripod (as well as binoculars)).
-The surveys coincided with the recommended timeframes as advised by ADB (ie. early mornings in April).
+The surveys coincided with the recommended timeframes as advised by ADB (i.e., early mornings in April).
 The location of the vantage points sought to avoid any disturbance to any lekking birds that may have been present.

-Other bird species which were recorded incidentally during the April 2022 Asian Houbara survey were also recorded as part of this survey; this included breeding and migrating (spring passage) species and where encountered the following information was recorded for these records: species, number, behaviour, and flight direction (if relevant).
+Other bird species were recorded incidentally during the April 2022 Asian Houbara survey; this included breeding and migrating (spring passage) species and where encountered the following information was recorded for these records: species, number, behaviour and flight direction (if relevant).

-Surveys for Great Bustard were completed by Typsa in December 2020 as well as January and February 2021.
-National census surveys for this species were also completed in the Jizzakh region in 2019.
-The

-Great Bustard survey 2020 - 2021 was undertaken utilising a point count / driven transect method which resulted in a total of 120 km of transects being driven around the Samarkand project, mostly encompassing the Kattakurgan Plains but also around the shores of Kattakurgan Reservoir.
-Additional transects were completed in the foothills of the Nuratau range to the north-east of the Samarkand Project site, which is also considered to be in the core wintering range of this species in Uzbekistan.
+Surveys for Great Bustard were completed by Typsa in December 2020 and January and February 2021.
+National census surveys for this species were completed in the Jizzakh region in 2019.
+The Great Bustard survey was undertaken utilising a point count / driven transect method which resulted in a total of 215km of transects being driven, although it is not clear in the Typsa report if this is total transect per month or total driven over the three months of survey.